singhnaman320/Goldilocks_Assignment/README.md

                1. Searching in Hashmap with user input using scanner class
                2. Searching in Hashmap by simply taking the array of keys to be searched

-## Problem-6: This problem is similar to problem-4 and solved using Tech Stacks:
+## Problem-6: This problem is similar to problem-4 and solved using:
                1. Spring Boot
                2. Hibernate
                3. Maven